dringakn/webrtc/README.md

   WebRTC's built-in DTLS/SRTP encryption secures the transmission, protecting data integrity and privacy.
 In production, further security measures (such as HTTPS for signaling) are recommended.

 - **Efficiency:**
-  The client uses NumPy to generate and efficiently serialize one million 3D points per frame (as 32-bit floats) into a compact binary format, which is transmitted at a steady 4 Hz.
+  The client uses NumPy to generate and efficiently serialize 3D points per frame (as 32-bit floats) into a compact binary format, which is transmitted at a steady 4 Hz.

 ## Components

 ### Server (webrtc_server.py)

 - **Functionality:**

   - Hosts an HTTP signaling endpoint (`/offer`) using aiohttp.
   - Creates a new RTCPeerConnection per incoming SDP offer.
   - Receives and processes binary frames by converting them to NumPy arrays.